vadamme/Data-Analytics-Portfolio/README.md

 ### Overview

 Hello and welcome to my data analytics portfolio!
-My name is Voy and I am a data analyst with experience in finance and management.
+My name is Voy and I am a data analyst with extensive experience in finance and management.
 Fluent in English, Polish, and German, I bring a global perspective and diverse skillset to any team.
 With expertise in Excel, SQL, R, Python, Tableau, and PowerBI, I excel at data cleaning, pattern recognition, data storytelling, and visualizations.
 My passion for using data to drive informed decision-making and my ability to effectively communicate complex analyses make me a valuable asset to any organization.

 ***